Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

 Euro Cuisine offers several models.
 We own the Euro Cuisine YM100 Automatic Maker, which is convenient for our busy lifestyle as it has an automatic timer and shutoff.
 The YM80 isn´t automatic, but if you are at home while making yogurt then you won´t need that feature.
 And it is half the price of the TM100 model.

-A second issue is that water condenses on lid during fermentation.
+- Water condenses on the lid during fermentation.
 Remove the lid carefully so the water doesn´t drip into the yogurt jars.

 Overall, though, I am very pleased with this yogurt maker and the delicious homemade yogurt it consistently produces.